-Charles Murdock Lucas is a scenic and projection designer based in San Diego, CA working for theatre and opera companies across the United States.
+Charles Murdock Lucas is a scenic and media designer based in San Diego, CA working for theatre and opera companies across the United States.
 In previous seasons he has been Resident Scene Designer for the Ohio Light Opera, Texas Shakespeare Festival, Luna Stage and Duke City Repertory Theatre.

 Recent designs include Sweeney Todd: the Demon Barber of Fleet Street at (Skylight Music Theatre), Out of Darkness, Into the Fire, The Turn of the Screw (Eastman Opera Theatre), Trying, Gidion's Knot (PCPA), The Light in the Piazza, Peter and the Starcatcher (freeFall theatre), Curtains (Barter Theatre) The Royal Family (The Shakespeare Theatre of New Jersey), Oliver!
 (Cabrillo Stage), American Idiot (Children's Musical Theatre of San Jose), Mary Poppins (Children's Musical Theatre of San Jose), Honky Tonk Angels (Virginia Stage Company), La Voix Humaine and The Old Maid and the Thief (Eastman Opera Theatre), Honey Fist, Sans Merci (Flux Theater Ensemble, NYC), Vita and Virginia (as Resident Scene Designer for Luna Stage's 2012-2013 season), and George Frideric Handel's Orlando (Eastman Opera Theatre), among others.